Table Of Contents

 Flexibility

-Freelancers can be hired on a project-by-project basis, allowing an agency to only pay for the specific skills and expertise needed for each project rather than paying for a full-time employee with a broad range of skills.
+Freelancers can be hired on a project-by-project basis, allowing an agency to pay only for the specific skills and expertise needed for each project rather than for a full-time employee with a broad range of skills.

 Lower training costs